axibase/atsd/administration/metric-persistence-filter.md

   matches(string p, [string] c) boolean
 ```

-Returns `true` if one of the collection `c` elements matches (satisfies) the specified pattern `p`.
+Returns `true` if one of the elements in collection `c` matches (satisfies) the specified pattern `p`.
 The collection `c` can be specified inline as an array of strings or reference a named collection.

 The pattern supports `?` and `*` wildcards.